network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

   * Compute "instantaneous aggregate" goodput which is the number of bytes received within the last second.
   * Compute moving average as the last 4 "instantaneous aggregate goodput" measurements
   * If moving average > "previous" moving average + 5%:
-    * We did not yet reach saturation, but if we haven’t added more flows for 4 seconds, add 4 more flows to the mix.
+    * We did not yet reach saturation, but if we haven't added more flows for 4 seconds, add 4 more flows to the mix.
   * Else, we reached saturation for the current flow-count.
     * If we added flows and for 4 seconds the moving average throughput did not change: We reached stable saturation
     * Else, add more flows